 - 5 Beeps – issues with the CPU

 There is a whole list of beep sound codes.
 You can learn more about them here.
-For instance, if you start the motherboard without a CPU but with RAM and other other components installed, you may potentially hear a 5 beep sound code.
+For instance, if you start the motherboard without a CPU but with RAM and other components installed, you may hear a 5-beep sound code.

-If your motherboard DOES not have a built in beep code speaker, then you can invest in a very cheap one and install it yourself.
+If your motherboard DOES not have a built-in beep code speaker, you can invest in a very cheap one and install it yourself.

 Also Read: How to Connect Motherboard Internal Speaker?
 (Beep Code Speaker)

-You may also see certain LEDs on your motherboard flash indicating where the problem lies.
+You may also see specific LEDs on your motherboard flash, indicating where the problem lies.
 To understand what these LED flashes mean, you may have to refer to your motherboard’s manual.